 Explore ancient cultures while reinforcing goals from your students’ Individualized Education Programs.
-Our access programs intertwine academics with social and life skills, and are appropriate for students with cognitive, sensory, motor, mobility, and behavioral disabilities.
-Each program is multisensory and is designed by a certified special education teacher.
+Our multisensory access programs intertwine academics with social and life skills, and are appropriate for students with cognitive, sensory, motor, mobility, and behavioral disabilities.

 Select from the Following Programs